kendo-labs/kendo-bootstrapper/README.md

 ## TODO

-- At this point I'm not handling various errors that can occur during "rebuild all".
-For example a parse error in some JS file will bring down the server, which isn't exactly elegant.
-Will have a nice dialog displaying the errors and allowing the user to quickly jump to the error location via the external editor.

 - It would be nice if the "add file" function will modify the `index.html` to load the new `<script>`, or `<link>` for CSS files.